open-policy-agent/gatekeeper/README.md

    * make sure your kubectl context is set to the desired installation cluster
    * run `make deploy`

-If you want to skip the long way and just quickly deploy Gatekeeper in your cluster with a prebuilt image, then you can run the following command:
+If you want to deploy a released version of Gatekeeper in your cluster with a prebuilt image, then you can run the following command:

   ```sh
   kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper-constraint.yaml